Jekwwer/Jekwwer/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 <!-- Is your feature request related to a problem?
 Please describe. -->

-_Note: For small adjustments or minor changes, please use our [Discussions][discussions] page instead of opening an issue._
+_Note: For small adjustments or minor changes, please use [Discussions][discussions] page instead of opening an issue._

 ...